The Fair Housing Acts prohibit landlords from taking any of the following actions based on race, religion, or any other protected category:

 For more information, see Every Landlord's Guide to Finding Great Tenants, by Janet Portman (Nolo).

 A tenant who thinks that a landlord has broken a federal fair housing law should contact a local office of the U.S. Department of Housing and Urban Development (HUD), the agency that enforces the Fair Housing Act, or check the HUD website at www.hud.gov.
-(A tenant must file the complaint within one year of the alleged discriminatory act.)
+You'll find detailed information on filing a fair housing complaint.

 HUD will provide a complaint form (tenants can fill the form out online) and will investigate and decide whether there is reasonable cause to believe that the fair housing law has been broken.
 If the answer is yes, HUD will typically appoint a mediator to negotiate with the landlord and reach a settlement (called a "conciliation").
 If a settlement is later broken, HUD will recommend that the Attorney General file a lawsuit.

 If the discrimination is a violation of a state fair housing law, the tenant may file a complaint with the state agency in charge of enforcing the law.
 In California, for example, the Department of Fair Employment and Housing enforces the state's two fair housing laws.